Facebook Skip to main content

 Startups in Seattle

-With a 200-year history of scrappy startups, Seattle embraces student entrepreneurs.
+With a 200-year history of scrappy startups, Seattle embraces entrepreneurs and ranks in the top 5 cities for startups.
 Touting the success of legendary startups Amazon, REI, Starbucks, Microsoft, and Boeing, entrepreneurship and innovation run through Seattle’s veins.
 If that’s not enough, also consider:

 • UW is a research powerhouse.
 Regularly listed among the top 25 universities in the world.